-Around 10% of the population has some degree of hearing loss, and unfortunately, our chances of experiencing hearing loss increase as we age: About 3 out of every 10 people over the age of 60 have hearing loss.
-With more older adults experiencing hearing loss, it should be no surprise that many of us accept hearing loss as a normal part of aging.
+More than 5% of the world population has some degree of hearing loss, and unfortunately, our chances of experiencing hearing loss increase as we age: approximately one-third of people over the age of 65 have disabling hearing loss.
+With more older adults experiencing hearing problems, it should be no surprise that many of us accept hearing loss as a normal part of aging.

 While age-related hearing loss is relatively common, that’s no reason to accept that your hearing can’t improve.
-Especially since your hearing can have a profound impact on your mental and physical well-being, it’s well worth learning how you can hear better and live your life to the fullest.
+Especially since your hearing can have a profound impact on your mental and physical well-being – there are proven links between deafness and social isolation – it’s well worth learning how you can hear better and live your life to the fullest.

 Hearing Loss has the Potential to Impact Our Well-Being